Peretz Centre for Secular Jewish Culture: History

 The Vancouver Peretz Institute, also known as the Vancouver Peretz Shule, was incorporated in 1945 with the intention of opening that September in a converted house at 1190 West 15th Ave.
 Initially operating within the basement of the Jewish Community Centre, by 1947 they had purchased a building of their own on West Broadway between Alder St and Birch St. Its creation was motivated by a post-Holocaust, desire to expand Jewish education to members of the secular community with a particular focus on Yiddish and traditional culture.
 The Centre was named after Isaac Leib Peretz, due to his significance to Yiddish culture and for his progressive writings.

 Beginning in 1952, the leftist views of the school led to conflict with the more conservative mainstream Jewish culture in Vancouver.
 The school was accused of communist affiliations with many believing that its secular model of teaching promoted anti-religiousness, which was thought to be an important component of communism.
 As a result, the school was denied the ability to participate in the communities United Jewish Appeal and therefore denied funding.
 They were also accused of being anti-Zionist, again due to individuals associating secularism with being anti-religion.
 In response to the increased scrutiny, the school sought to satisfy all sides.
 They would celebrate the birthday of the state of Israel, support peace movements that criticized Israeli policy, all while maintaining a strictly apolitical curriculum.

 Construction began in 1961 on a new site for the school on Ash St between 45th Ave and 46th Ave.
 Costing $175,000 the one story building would include classrooms, an auditorium, and kitchen.
 The building opened the following year.
 At its peak in the 1959–1960 term, the school taught 118 children, but by 1971 its enrolment had dropped to below 50.

-In 2001, a new building was constructed at the same location, and the name was changed to the "Peretz Centre for Secular Jewish Culture".
+Through the subsequent decades, the Peretz struggled to maintain the finances to stay open and began to consider selling the property.
+In 2001, a new building was constructed on a section of the same land, and the name was changed to the "Peretz Centre for Secular Jewish Culture".
+The remaining property was sold to help finance the new building.

 In 2021, the Vancouver Public Library Oakridge Branch temporarily moved into the first floor of the Peretz Centre for the duration of the Oakridge Mall redevelopment.